Vivek-04022001/documentation/plone.app.dexterity/advanced/defaults.md

 The value returned by the method should be a value that's allowable for the field.
 In the case of `Datetime` fields, that's a Python `datetime` object.

-It is also possible to write a context-aware default factory that will be passed the container for which the add form is being displayed.
+It's also possible to write a context-aware default factory that will be passed the container for which the add form is being displayed.

 ```python
 from zope.interface import provider